-The chart on this page shows the expected progress of the System's funded status over the next 20 years measured in terms of the City's contribution rate and the funded ratio assuming the long-term return rate of 7.50%.
+The following chart shows the expected progress of the System's funded status over the next 20 years measured in terms of the City's contribution rate and the funded ratio assuming the long-term return rate of 7.50%.
 This projection reflects the changes in plan membership.
+The projections also reflect the change in Regular interest rate from 7.50% to 7.00% effective with the July 1, 2018 valuation.
 All new members participate at a lower benefit formula and contribute at 5.0% of pay under Class D membership.

 The projections assume there will be no future gains or losses on the liability.
 These projections are also based on assuming all of the valuation assumptions are exactly met, including the long-term rate of return and covered payroll increasing by the inflation assumption of 3.50% per year.
-The projections also reflect the change in Regular interest rate from 7.50% to 7.00% effective with the July 1, 2018 valuation.

-The first chart below shows the expected member contribution rate, the normal cost rate, the rate of pay amortization of the unfunded actuarial liability (UAL) rate, and the net City's total contribution rate (numbers on the top of the bars).
-The City's total cost as a percent of payroll is projected to decrease steadily over the projection period as a function of the funding policy which pays the unfunded liability over a fixed period resulting in level dollar amortization payments along with an increasing proportion of active membership under the lower net cost Plan D. The cost eventually drops to around 1.5% when the unfunded liability is fully paid off and the majority of remaining active members are expected to be covered as Class D members.
+The chart shows the expected member contribution rate, the normal cost rate, the rate of pay amortization of the unfunded actuarial liability (UAL) rate, and the net City's total contribution rate (numbers on the top of the bars).
+The City's total cost as a percent of payroll is projected to decrease steadily over the projection period as a function of the funding policy which pays the unfunded liability over a fixed period resulting in level dollar amortization payments along with an increasing proportion of Plan D active membership with a lower normal cost rate.
+The cost eventually drops to around 2.1% when the unfunded liability is fully paid off and the majority of remaining active members are expected to be covered as Class D members.
 The 5.0% contribution rate for Class D members is expected to cover most of the normal cost rate, the cost of the annual benefit accrual with the balance of the cost to cover the cost of administrative expenses.
-Therefore the City's net cost will trend toward 1.5% as Class C members retire.
+Therefore the City's net cost will trend toward 2.1% as Class C members retire.
 The increase in cost in year 2021 is due to the ending of the Ordinance 01-189 normal cost adjustment.

-The next chart compares Assets and Liabilities and shows that if all actuarial assumptions are exactly met, the Plan's funded ratio shown along the top of the graph is projected to improve gradually from the current level of 71% to 100% funding in 15 years by 2031.
+The next chart compares Assets and Liabilities and shows that if all actuarial assumptions are exactly met, the Plan's funded ratio shown along the top of the graph (actuarial asset value as a ratio of actuarial liability) is projected to improve gradually from the current level of 73% to 100% funding in 14 years by 2031.

 This pattern of funded status improvement is a function of the funding policy to amortize the UAL over a fixed 20-year period from 2011.
 The financial experience of the System will not conform exactly to the assumptions every year.
 As a result, in addition to the baseline projection, we provided additional stress testing based on varying returns in the future.
 The next two graphs show the same information as above but reflect the fact that the 7.00% investment return is not likely to actually occur each year but represents an average of more volatile returns.
-They are based on projected returns that while volatile produce the same average 7.04% (7.50% for two years and 7.00% thereafter) return based on the following table.
+They are based on projected returns that while volatile produce the same average 7.02% (7.50% for one year and 7.00% thereafter) return based on the following table.